guyzmo/flask-presst/README.md

 [Flask-RESTful](https://github.com/twilio/flask-restful)) and is designed for the SQLAlchemy ORM in general and PostgreSQL in particular.

+**Flask-Presst** is a Flask extension for REST APIs using the SQLAlchemy ORM and PostgreSQL.
+The extension has supports nesting and *embedding* of resources and powerful *resource methods*.

 This extension is a work in progress.
 It was extracted from another project recently and has not yet been fully rewritten.
 The documentation is only being started on just now.
 In the mean time check out the test cases for guidance.